Andrea Drews: 2017 Women's Pan-American Volleyball Cup

-Drews entered the USA senior national volleyball team for the first time in 2017, having been handpicked by Karch Kiraly, widely regarded as one of the best coaches in professional volleyball, who returned as the head coach of the team that year after Rio Olympic Games in 2016.
-Kiraly brought Drews into Team USA's summer-long camp in Anaheim, California.
-When Drews joined the team, she was already behind many of the players who had been in the Team USA gym since May 1 as the Puerto Rican league playoffs went through mid-May.
+Drews first joined the USA senior national volleyball team in 2017.
+She was recruited by Karch Kiraly, who returned as the head coach of the team that year after Rio Olympic Games in 2016.
+Kiraly brought Drews into Team USA's summer camp in Anaheim, California.
+When Drews joined the team, she was behind many of the players who had been in the Team USA gym since May 1 as the Puerto Rican league playoffs went through mid-May.
 Drews debuted for the United States national team later that year.
 Used primarily as the opposite in the double-sub with just two match starts, Drews led Team USA in scoring in three (against Columbia, Mexico and Argentina) of its first five matches in its gold medal run at the 2017 Women's Pan-American Volleyball Cup in June.

 2017 USA Volleyball Cup

 Drews led Team USA past fourth-ranked Brazil with a 21-point performance to open the 2017 USA Volleyball Cup in Anaheim on a Sunday evening.
 Drews powered down 16 kills on 38 swings against Brazil while adding four blocks and an ace over the course of the four sets, with final set a bonus set after the Americans won the first three sets 25–21, 25–14, 29–27.
 However, in the official three sets of the match, Drews was her most dominant having 14 kills on 26 attacks with just three errors to go with three blocks and an ace.
 And she was able to have such a break-out match on American soil with her family in the stands watching."I think it has been awesome," Drews said immediately after the Brazil match.
 "The longer I get into my career, the more moments like this will stand out when we do get to play on American soil and have our families here.
 USA has been awesome about having our families able to come to practice and they are here tonight."